kbiits/kbiits/README.md

 # Hi, I'm Nabiel 👋

-A passionate developer who fall in love in writing codes and make an impact (in a good meaning) to others
+A passionate developer who falls in love with writing codes.

 ### Tech Stack
 <!-- START OF PROFILE STACK, DO NOT REMOVE -->